enfiskutensykkel/bf-compiler/README.md

 #### Optimisations ####
 I am currently in the process of attempting to make some optimisations in order to reduce the size of the executable.
-Currently, I have chained together `+` and `-` in order to reduce number of loads and stores.
+Currently, I have chained together `+` and `-` in order to reduce number of loads and stores, in addition to avoiding multiple `incb` or `decb` (instead I do `addb` and `subb`).
-My next goal is to chain together succeeding increments and decrements and use `addq` and `subq` instead of repeating `inc` and `dec`.
-I will also look into the possibility for skipping so-called _comment loops_ by checking if a cell _has_ to be zero.
+I have also chained together succeeding '<' and '>' and use `subw` and `addw` to change the cell pointer.

+If I get time, I will also look into the possibility for skipping so-called _comment loops_ by checking if a cell _has_ to be zero.

+One plan I do have is to store output in a buffer and flush on newline, and add the possibility to force flush on ever call to `write()` as an option to the compiler.
+I suspect that this will greatly improve the performance of programs that do extensive writing.

 ### Creating a valid Mach-O executable ###